 Find the Right Tyres for Your Vehicle at Rego’s Plus

 Whether you’re running errands, towing a boat, hitting the highway, or heading off-road, there’s a tyre built for the way you drive.
 At Rego’s Plus, we make it simple to find the right fit.
-Head to our tyre page to explore the leading brands, or jump straight into our Tyre Search Tool to filter options by vehicle type, size or brand.
+Head to our tyre page to explore the leading brands, or jump straight into our Tyre Search Tool and simply enter your state and license plate number to find tyres that fit your vehicle.

 If you're still unsure, give our team a call or drop by.
 We're here to help you find a tyre that matches your needs, your car, and your road.